How to get your bond back in Qld

 - Get a copy of your entry condition report.
 Can you remember way back when you moved in?
 The property manager would have done an entry condition report that you checked and signed.
 Get a copy of that and have a good long look through it.
 This is your benchmark of what the property manager is expecting how you will return the property to them.

-- Get a bond cleaner guru.
+- Get a bond cleaning guru.
 Get experts in.
 Us normal humans can’t clean lik specialist bond cleaners do.
 Have you see the size of the arms on those people.
 Wow.
 They have an eye for detail.
 They will clean the tracks in the windows, make the oven look new and even scrub the toilet with a toothbrush is they need to.
 It is common for 2 bond cleaners to spend 6 hours on a property to make it shine.
 That would be like us humans spending 4 days on getting the same result.
 So yeah, spoil yourself and get in a bond cleaner.
 You’ll be glad you did.

-- Gardeners are a bit like bond cleaners, but that can do the weeds, trim the plants, do the edges for a surprisingly affordable price.
+- Gardeners are a bit like bond cleaners, but they can do the weeds, trim the plants, do the edges for a surprisingly affordable price.
 You might even need them to throw down some new mulch.

 - Air Con Filters need to be cleaned.